VastInfiniteNet/JsMacros-for-CivMc-and-profit/README.md

 Currently most scripts are JavaScript.
 I am using this to help learn basic JavaScript outside of a web dev context.

-I am in the process of learning about TypeScript and will probably *slowly* transition all scripts being primiarly written in TS and having a JS verison as well.
+I am in the process of learning about TypeScript and am transitioning all scripts being primiarly written in TS and having a JS verison as well.

+While in transition only the TypeScript versions will be available.

 ## What is this for?
 These scripts were made and intended to be used on [CivMc](https://www.reddit.com/r/CivMC/) minecraft server.
 Scripts were made to follow the [rules](https://civwiki.org/wiki/Botting#Botting_Rules) on said server.